qiaolunzhang/qiaolunzhang.github.io/_news/announcement_7.md

 related_posts: false
 ---

 I'm happy to share that that I got Spinger awards from Politecnico di Milano.
+This is an annual award for the **best 10-12 PhD theses** of the year for the **Information Technology** program, consisting of the research track of **Computer Science and Engineering**, **Telecommunications**, **Electronics**, and **System and Control**.
+A summary of the thesis will be published as a book chapter and appear in theSpringer book series ”Special Topics in Information Technology”

 The PhD Information Technology programme has established an annual award for the **best 10-12 PhD theses** of the year in collaboration with Springer.

 Short contributions from the selected PhD theses are published in a volume of the Polimi Springer Briefs.